bfeitknecht/vault/sem3/A&D/UE/bf/A&D-bf-u02.md

 ## (b)
 ![[A&D-e-u02.pdf#page=3&rect=85,339,535,367|A&D-e-u02, p.3]]

-In the **inductive step** our friend decreases the RHS of the inequality by
+In the **inductive step** our friend falsly decreases the RHS of the inequality.

 $$
 \begin{align}